B

 TitleTitleSingle line of textYesDisplay text for the menu item

-Open In New TabOpenInNewTabYes/NoNoOpen link in new browser tab
+Open In New TabOpenInNewTabYes/NoNoOpen link in new browser tab.
+Accepts true, "TRUE", "true", "Yes", or "1".

 IconIconSingle line of textNoFluent UI icon name (e.g., "Home", "People")